BOP vs General Liability Insurance

 If you don't own business property (truly portable consulting, work-from-anywhere freelancer, contractor with no owned tools), a standalone GL may be enough.

 Either way, GL alone is rarely sufficient for established businesses — most operating companies need a BOP plus workers comp (if any employees) and often commercial auto.
-Comparison shop your specific situation or consult our CA-licensed reviewer.
+Comparison shop your specific situation or consult our licensed reviewer.

 Related guides